A working model of the world

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

-Join Dr Lizzie Muller and Holly Williams to discuss the ideas in the exhibition.
+Dr Lizzie Muller and Holly Williams discuss the ideas in the exhibition.

 Modelling Knowledge: University Galleries as Spaces to Think